 Adventure Photography Course

-The course is suitable for photographers of all ages and skill levels, although a basic understanding of your camera would really help you get the most out of the practical sessions.
-With a small group size of just 11 and led by two qualified and experienced professional adventure photographers you'll be able to get personal feedback on your work throughout the course.
+The course is suitable for beginners, although a basic understanding of your camera would really help you to get the most out of the practical sessions.
+With a small group size of just 12, led by a qualified and experienced instructor, you'll be able to get personal feedback on your work throughout the course.

-You'll have a chance to get involved in loads of practical exercises using the camera in the field and also have an evening session to discuss the images taken by the group.
-The course will have three main themes - the photography, the planning, and the practical - which will be discussed through the weekend with a formal session on the Saturday morning.
+You'll get involved in lots of practical exercises using the camera in the field and also have an evening session to review the images taken by the group.
+The course will have three main themes - The Photography, The Planning, and The Practical - which will be discussed through the weekend with a formal session on the Saturday morning.

 1. The Photography

-To take great photos you need to understand a few technical bits, once mastered this will improve your confidence by taking the fear out and putting the fun in!
+To take great photos you need to understand a few technical bits, which - once mastered - will improve your confidence no end!
 We will take you through the fundamentals of photography including:

-- Camera anatomy - understand the settings and controls on your digital camera.
+Camera anatomy - the settings and controls on your digital camera.

-- Composition – to understand how to find order in disorder, build structure and create dramatic adventure photographs.
+Composition – how to find order in disorder, build structure and create dramatic adventure photographs.

-- Light - to learn the basics of harnessing natural light or light sources to the best effect to create the image or shoot the activity that you want to capture.
+Light - the basics of harnessing natural light or light sources to the best effect, in order to create the image or to shoot the activity that you want to capture.

-- Post processing - to learn the basics of the lightroom for basic image editing and storage.
+Post processing - the basics of the lightroom for image editing and storage.

 2. The Planning

 There are many things you can’t plan; the majority of great photos are a combination of luck and knowledge combined.
-To create these shots comes from the ability to predict, that can only come from research and a dash of luck!
+To create these shots, one needs to be able to predict certain conditions, which relies on research and a dash of luck.
 We'll help you:

-- Tell your story – we will help develop your style and your story, we will shift you from taking a snap to thinking about what you want to create, whether it be a dramatic magazine shot, or a photograph that tells a story.
-We will help you look at the image you want to create through both a journalistic, documentary-style approach and a moment in time epic adventure shot.
+Tell your story: Develop your style and your story, shift from taking a snap to thinking about what you want to create, whether it be a dramatic magazine shot, or a photograph that has a narrative behind it.
+We will help you look at the image you want to create through both a journalistic, documentary-style approach and ‘a moment in time’ adventure shot.

-- Take the right kit - from minimalist kit on those extreme expeditions where you travel need to light with a single lens and one body to a trip with various subject matters where more kit will be needed.
-We will help you to plan what gear to take on your shoot, considering the merits of camera of choice from camera phone, bridge to DSLR.
-We will also look at batteries, memory cards and filters.
+Take the right kit: From minimalist kit on extreme expeditions, where you need to travel light with a single lens, to a trip with various subject matters where more kit will be needed.
+We will help you to plan what gear to take on your shoot, consider the merits of different cameras and also look at batteries, memory cards and filters.

-- Find the right bag – now that we have helped you decide which gadgets to take with you on your journey, we will take you through the best ways to care for and carry your precious kit.
+Find the right bag: Now you know which gadgets to take with you, we will take you through the best ways to care for and carry your precious kit on your journey.